Top stories

 COVID-19 jabs for 16 and 17-year-olds to start within weeks.
 They won’t need parental consent and will receive the Pfizer-BioNTech jab [BBC News].

-Boris Johnson told officials not to make school lockdown contingency plans last year. new report by the Institute for Government indicates that this was, in part, due to fears of lockdown contingency plans leaking to the public [Schools Week].
+Boris Johnson told officials not to make school lockdown contingency plans last year.
+A new report by the Institute for Government indicates that this was, in part, due to fears of lockdown contingency plans leaking to the public [Schools Week].

 Covid knocks permanent exclusions to lowest level since 2013 after pre-lockdown rise [Schools Week] Drop in new teachers securing jobs, and 5 more findings from ITT data [Schools Week] Teacher training shake-up timings may 'move' [Tes (free sign-up required)] Former regional schools commissioner John Edwards named interim ESFA